 Crews must stay within a 100-yard radius of the aid station while attending to their runners.
 EXCEPTIONS: Crews may assist runners 1) at Camp Creek Ridge on Freeze Out Road at 12.25 miles (going out only); 2) at the Bighorn Mountain Divide on Devil’s Canyon Road both at 47 and 49 miles; and 3) on Tongue River Canyon Road (as long as the Crew accessed Tongue River Canyon Road on foot or bike) from Tongue River Trailhead at 94.75 miles through to the Finish at Scott Park in Dayton.

 Crews are allowed to use only one vehicle per runner at each designated crew access point to minimize congestion, facilitate parking, and adhere to ecological principles.
 Aid Stations with a designated area parking for crews required include Dry Fork Ridge (out and in), Footbridge (out and in) (read information carefully in the Crew Access directions below), and Jaws Trailhead.
 Crews must never park in such a way as to block traffic, block access to the trail or checkpoint, or block other parked cars.
 Vehicles who are found to be blocking traffic, access, or other cars will be towed at the owner's expense.

-Runners are responsible for their own behavior and the actions of all crew / family including, but not limited to, reckless driving, parking and access regulations during the race, and general “bad sportsmanship”.
+Runners are responsible for their own behavior and the actions of all crew & family including, but not limited to, reckless driving, parking and access regulations during the race, and general “bad sportsmanship”.
 All crew must follow race rules mandated by the race organization.
 Smoking and illegal drugs are prohibited at aid stations and along the trail.
 Failure to adhere to all rules and regulations risk disqualification.
-Crew choosing not to follow rules set forth by the Race Organization will result in having their participant disqualified.
+Crew choosing not to follow rules set forth by race organizers will result in having their participant disqualified.